cubedparadox/Cubeds-Unity-Shaders/README.md

 Currently built for Unity 5.6.3p1
 Installation: Add it to your unity assets (drag and drop in the package, or go to "Assets/Import Package/Custom Package" at the top and from there you can find it in your shaders drop down list automatically.

-NOTE: These shaders do not support baked or mixed lighting.
+NOTE: These shaders are meant for use on avatars and do not support lightmapping.

 ## Shaders
 * Flat Lit Toon